catseye/Chrysoberyl/article/Musical Compositions.md

 *   MED @ [aminet]
 *   MP3 @ [catseye.tc](http://static.catseye.tc/music/W.i.t.i.d.E%20-%20Retrograde.mp3)

-Probably the most conventional of my "[[Sci-fi]]" tunes.
+Probably the most conventional of my "Sci-fi" tunes.
 One friend of mine found the melody horrendously catchy in an evil way such that he could not stand listening to it.